Planning with Uncertainty: Symmetries, Policy Inference, and Solution Compression: Solution Compression

+We note that if we were to run the compressor on the solution policies returned by a configuration of AND$^*$ that returns solution policies with minimal domain size, the resulting compressed solutions would \emph{not} necessarily be the most compact possible solution partial policies for the tasks.
+The compressor only ensures that the resulting compressed solution is the most compact solution partial policy that agrees with the input solution policy.

+\revb{We also note that even though in some contexts performing data compression implies waiving human-readability, most of our compression gains came together with making solutions more human-readable.
+A clear example is \emph{doors}, not only due to the dramatic decreases in the number of partial states, but also due to decreases in facts per mapping.
+Compressed solutions for \emph{doors} had always either one or two facts per partial state, while complete states for \emph{p15}, for example, have 34 facts each.
+We argue these decreases make the solution much easier to understand.}

-In the next section, we compare the after-compression size of 2-WAND$^*$ returned solutions with the size of solutions returned by two state-of-the-art FOND planners that natively reason over partial states.
+In the next section, we compare the after-compression size of AND$^*$ returned solutions with the size of solutions returned by two state-of-the-art FOND planners that natively reason over partial states.